Augusta Holmès

-Augusta Mary Anne Holmès (16 December 1847 – 28 January 1903) was a French composer of Irish descent.
-In 1871, Holmès became a French national and added the accent to her last name.
-She also published music under the name Hermann Zenta.
-She wrote the texts to almost all of her vocal music herself, including songs, oratorios, the libretto of her opera La Montagne noire and the programmatic poems for her symphonic poems including Irlande and Andromède.
+Augusta Mary Anne Holmès (16 December 1847 – 28 January 1903), also known by the pseudonym Hermann Zenta, was a French and Irish composer.
+Holmès wrote the texts to almost all of her vocal music herself, including songs, oratorios, the libretto of her opera La Montagne noire and the programmatic poems for her symphonic poems including Irlande and Andromède.

-Biography
+Early life and education

-Holmès was born in Paris, the only child of Charles William Scott Dalkeith Holmes (17 July 1797 - 19 December 1869), originally from Youghal, Ireland, and Tryphina Anna Constance Augusta Shearer (1811–1858).
-The poet Alfred de Vigny, who was her godfather, was rumored to be her natural father.
+Holmès was born Augusta Mary Anne Holmes on 16 December 1847 on the Rue de Berri in 8th arrondissement of Paris, to Irish parents Captain Dalkeith Holmes and Augusta Holmes (née Shearer; died 1857), a writer.
+The goddaughter of the poet Alfred de Vigny, Holmès' was rumored to be De Vigny's biological daughter.
+Holmès was raised in Versailles.

 Despite showing talent at the piano, she was not allowed to study at the Paris Conservatoire, but took lessons privately.
 She developed her piano playing under the tutelage of local pianist Mademoiselle Peyronnet, the organist of Versailles Cathedral Henri Lambert, and Hyacinthe Klosé.
-Also, she showed some of her earlier compositions to Franz Liszt.
+She showed some of her earlier compositions to Franz Liszt.
 Around 1876, she became a pupil of César Franck, whom she considered her real master.
 She led the group of Franck's students who in 1891 commissioned for Franck's tomb a bronze medallion from Auguste Rodin.